-Emily and John were classified as beginners as they don't play Pitch & Putt that often and were given handicaps of '12'.
+Emily was classified as a beginner as she doesn't play Pitch & Putt that often and were given handicaps of '12'.
 I said I would be an intermediate player as I'd never played a full-round of Golf, but do play a lot of Mini & Crazy Golf - after this raised a laugh from one of the chaps doing the registrations (quite cheeky of him, Grrr) I was given a handicap of '7'.

 We then had a quick chat with Graham from Team Beds & Luton, the tournament organiser, grabbed our Putters & Pitching Wedges, had a very quick warm-up and set off for the first tee.